EBOD13/visitation_log/README.md

 ## Overview

-The Headington Hall Visitation Logging System is a comprehensive digital solution designed to streamline visitor management at Headington Hall, a prestigious residential facility.
-This system offers an array of features for efficient visitor check-in, automated notifications, and reporting.
+The Headington Hall Visitation Logging System is a project I initiated in early September with the aim of enhancing visitor management at Headington Hall, a prestigious residential facility at the University of Oklahoma.
+This system incorporates a wide range of features designed to facilitate visitor check-in, automate notifications, and minimize complications associated with the visitation log.

+## Goal
+The objective of this project was to streamline the tasks of a front desk clerk.
+Previously, manually inputting visitor information, such as first name, last name, check-in and check-out times, and the resident they were visiting, into a disorganized Excel sheet proved to be a cumbersome and time-consuming process.
+Recognizing the need for a more efficient system, I aimed to simplify the visitor check-in process by creating a link between visitor data and the corresponding resident, primarily through the resident's room number, a crucial piece of information.

+My solution involved implementing a database to store visitor information and enable easy check-in and check-out procedures.
+This approach significantly reduced the time required for each visit's check-in and check-out process, making it more efficient.

 ## Key Features

-- **User-Friendly Interface:** The system provides an intuitive interface for residents and front desk staff to manage visitor data efficiently.
+- **User-Friendly Interface:** The system was developed using customtkinter, a framework that leverages the tkinter library module to create an aesthetically pleasing graphical user interface (GUI).

 - **Real-Time Data Validation:** Data entered into the system is validated in real-time, reducing errors and ensuring accurate records.

-- **Automated Notifications:** The system sends automated notifications to residents when their visitors arrive and to visitors upon checkout.
+- **Automated Notifications:** With the help of Twilio, the system automatically sends notifications containing the visitor's visit details upon their checkout.

-- **Reporting:** It generates visitation reports for valuable insights into visitor traffic and patterns.

-- **Twilio Integration:** Seamlessly integrates with Twilio for SMS notifications to enhance communication with visitors.

-## Access Control

-This system is designed to be used primarily by the front desk staff.
-They have the permissions required to check in visitors and initiate the checkout process.
-Residents can interact with the system to communicate with their visitors and receive notifications, but the check-in and check-out processes are managed by the front desk staff.

 ## Installation